Mass Cultural Council Accessibility Coordinators

 - If you think your grievance was not handled appropriately by the organization, or if you have not received a response from them within thirty days, contact Mass Cultural Council Staff.

 The Mass Cultural Council will first work with you to understand the situation and then provide assistance as appropriate.
 Issues and concerns raised with the Mass Cultural Council will be handled on a case-by-case basis.
 At any point in the process, you may choose to file a grievance with the Mass Cultural Council using the Mass Cultural Council’s Grievance Form

 Funding.
 The Mass Cultural Council offers several funding opportunities to provide support for organizations that are seeking to improve facility or programmatic accessibility:

 The Fund provides Capital Grants to promote the acquisition, design, repair, rehabilitation renovation, expansion, or construction of nonprofit cultural facilities in Massachusetts.
 Funds are available for the repair, rehabilitation, or renovation of existing facilities including efforts to improve physical accessibility.
 Funds are also available to support pre-implementation planning efforts such as accessibility assessments.

 Cultural Investment Portfolio

 Those organizations already receiving funding as a Colleague or Partner may choose to put the unrestricted funds towards universal design or accessibility initiatives.
-Organizations that are not already Colleagues or Partners may be eligible to apply for the Peers program which provides project-based grants.
-An organization could choose to apply to Peers for an accessibility-focused project such as producing an autism-friendly performance, or other projects meant to welcome and engage audiences in a new way.
+Organizations that are not already Colleagues or Partners may be eligible to apply for CIP-Projects which provides project-based grants.
+An organization could choose to apply to CIP-Projects for an accessibility-focused project such as producing an autism-friendly performance, or other projects meant to welcome and engage audiences in a new way.

 Other Resources.
 The following resources are meant to provide general information, help grantees comply with accessibility laws, raise awareness, and improve overall customer service.